BU-Spark/bu-spark/documentation/code-quests/data.md

 ### Level One:
 → Instructions shown below.
 ### Level Two:
-→ A beginner Side Quest for practicing data preparation and visualization using the Iris dataset.
+→ A beginner challenge for practicing data preparation and visualization using the Iris dataset.
 You can accept the assignment [<u>here</u>](https://classroom.github.com/a/lQWzLPSX).
 ### Level Three:
 → Creating your own project.
 The instructions can be found [<u>here</u>](https://github.com/BU-Spark-Learning-Ambassadors/data-level-3).